GabrielV1091/personal-website/content/authors/admin/_index.md

 title: Gabriel Villar
 ---

 Hello there!
-My name is Gabriel and I am currently pursing my Master's degree in Urban Informatics at Northeastern University.
+My name is Gabriel and I have recently obtained my Master's degree in Urban Informatics from Northeastern University.
 Prior to my graduate studies, I was a Data Quality Analyst, standardizing and synthesizing external real estate broker information to create industry metric reports.
-For my graduate studies and future career, I have taken an interest in GIS and Policy Evaluation.
+For my graduate studies and future career, I have taken an interest in GIS, Statistics, and Policy Evaluation.
 I have been a part of several individual and team related projects such as mapping historical landmarks lost to rising sea levels, youth development program evaluation, an exploratory proposal to ban single-family zoning in Greater Boston, a market analysis of Airbnb in Boston, and much more.

 I look forward to getting in contact with you!